uofs-simlab/pythOS/README.md

 	- 'SDLstable' 2 stage, second order SDIRK method (Pareschi and Russo with x=(2 + sqrt(2))/2)
 	- 'SD3O3Lstable' 3 stage SDIRK method of order 3
 	- 'SD5O4' 5-stage SDIRK method of order 4
+	- EPI2 - 2nd order EPI method
+	- EPI3 - 3rd order EPI method
+	- EPI4 - 4th order EPI method
+	- EPI5 - 5th order EPI method
+	- EPI6 - 6th order EPI method
+	- If using Irksome, any of the `ButcherTableau` from Irksome may be used

-	A user-defined method may also be used by supplying an instance of the `Tableau` class (found in `butcher_tableau.py`).
+	A user-defined method may also be used by supplying an instance of the `Tableau` class (found in `butcher_tableau.py`) or the `EPIMultistep` class (found in `Epi_multistep.py`) that represent the method.

 Optional arguments are: